SabotMBT/Mod17ChalRegexGist/RegexTutorial.md

     - \s: Specifies "space", or " ".
     - \w: Returns a 'wordly' character, such as a letter in the Latin alphabet ("a", "b", "c", etc.), a digit, or an underscore.
 Non-Latin characters (such as cyrillic) are not returned.
     - These classes can be reversed by capitalizing the letter. \D returns any character except a digit, \S any character except a space, etc.
-    - .: "." returns any character except for a new line ("\n").
+    - .: Returns any character except for a new line ("\n").
+Not to be confused with "\.", which returns "."

 ### Flags
 - Flags are additional parameters that affect the search.
 In javascript, they would be inserted after the final "/".
 For example, /[ab]/i